Balancing performance and culture at work

 The past year, I have been operating mostly on instinct.
 We needed to prove value quickly so my focus was quick wins.
 I focused on deals on their own versus taking a step back and looking at things at an account level.

 Besides circumstances, I guess this mode of operating was also partly due to my background.
-I specialized in startups and SMEs for the past few years before joining AlphaSense.
+I specialized in startups and mid-market accounts for the past few years before joining AlphaSense.

 These organizations were much less complex.
 In a company with less than 1,000 people, typically CxO or VP can just decide and sign off.